 The mask itself doesn’t feature a wire nosepiece.
 Rather, this is built into the filter.
 I found this to be a very interesting design choice, and it’s something that I have quickly come to like.
 I have been able to adjust the filter more precisely as the mask and filter can be adjusted somewhat separately.

-Finally, there is one big downside that I have noticed with the design of the Conceptar mask.
+Finally, there is one big downside that I have noticed with the design of the AR Face Mask.
 Since the filter only attaches at the top and the sides I very commonly find myself breathing the filter in.
 Although I am not very bothered by this, since I am used to wearing such masks, I can see it being very annoying for others.

 Fit is vital when it comes to masks, as an incorrectly fitting mask provides little (if any) protection to the wearer.
 While these masks are designed for general consumer-use, it’s still important to make sure they are fitted correctly.